Solvay’s 150 years of commitment to science: From Conference to Prize

 Today, Ernest Solvay’s legacy lives on, both within the company and the Solvay Institutes – two organizations that operate separately, yet having been shaped by the same founder, they share the same passion for scientific excellence.
 “Ernest Solvay understood that only good things could come out of gathering scientists in the same room, says Richard Thommeret.
 The contemporary expression for this would be ‘open innovation’, and that represents a state of mind that is still very present within the company today.”

-This idea of scientific patronage, supporting curiosity-driven research, giving an impulse while letting scientific minds work freely, seems to have been passed on through the 20th century.
-Every three years, the Solvay Prize for Chemistry for the Future symbolizes this continuity (the 2017 laureate, professor Susumu Kitagawa, was announced in November), as does the way in which research and collaboration are envisaged within the company on a daily basis.
+This idea of scientific patronage, supporting curiosity-driven research,giving an impulse while letting scientific minds work freely, seems to have been passed on through the 20th century.
+Every two years, the Solvay Prize for Chemistry for the Future symbolizes this continuity, as does the way in which research and collaboration are envisaged within the company on a daily basis.
 In the words of Ernest Solvay himself: “We have always operated by imposing on our minds a duty of continuous progress.”